 **Gluten-free flours are: Amaranth, brown rice, buckwheat, cornmeal, teff, millet, quinoa, sorghum, and tapioca.
 Combine them to make a gluten-free mix, or use one at a time.
 You will want to experiment, as each flour has a different flavor.
 Currently, we are enjoying a gluten-free mix made of equal portion of sorghum, tapioca, buckwheat and sweet brown rice.

 To make the flours yourself, start with the whole grains and grind 2 cups at a time in a Vita-Mix dry container (or mill of your choosing).
 The softer grains (amaranth, buckwheat, teff, and millet) require about 30 seconds on HIGH, while other grains (such as rice and tapioca) require 1 minute of grinding on HIGH.

 - Protein: 20g

 Keywords: Pumpkin and Sweet Potato Muffins

 Love This Recipe?
 Spread The Word, LIKE & SHARE!
-Pls click the left side Facebook icon share with your friends and Love one!
+Pls click the left side Facebook icon to share with your friends and Love ones!

 Looking for more recipes featuring pumpkin?
 Try “Pumpkin Soup“!

 How do you like to prepare them?
-I would like to love you share your comments!
+I would like to love and share your comments!